paulatennent/somethingAwesome/about.md

 ##### your reflections on your Project and what you have learned

-Overall, i think i could have done a bit better if i gave myself more time, but i guess thats what happens when you make a more creative project where nothing is ever finished.
+Overall, i think i could have done a bit better if i gave myself more time, but i guess thats what happens when you procrastinte, and also make a more creative project where you feel like nothing is ever finished.
 Ive learnt a bunch about making learning activities, improving my writing, not taking my work too too seriously, making front end pages, that i shouldn't leave assignments to the last minute.

 ##### thanks for reading, hope you enjoy!